SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 > data leaving the data center network beyond the operator's security domain
 > SHOULD be secured by encryption mechanisms, such as IPsec or other VPN
 > technologies, to protect the communications between the NVEs when they are
 > geographically separated over untrusted network links.
-Specification of data
-> protection mechanisms employed between data centers is beyond the scope of
-> this document.

 We aren't considering the communication intra node, meaning inside one host node between different VMs potentially of multiple tenants as this is a question of tenant isolation, not of networking security, and encryption here would be possibly a redundant measure.
-Isolation of VMs is handled by OpenStack on multiple levels - VLAN/VxLAN/GRE tunneling, routing rules on networking level, network namespaces on kernel level and hypervisor isolation mechanisms.
+Isolation of VMs is handled by OpenStack on multiple levels - overlay tunneling protocols, routing rules on networking level, network namespaces on kernel level and hypervisor isolation mechanisms.
 All the communication here is existing inside node and any malicious agent with high enough access to the node itself to observe/tamper with the internal